To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 During the period that Sanofi (2017 to present) and Boehringer (2006 to 2017) manufactured and sold Zantac, numerous scientific studies were published showing, among other things, that ranitidine—the active ingredient in Zantac—forms NDMA when placed in drinking water and that a person who consumes the drug has a 400‑fold increase of NDMA concentration in their urine.

 Despite the accumulating scientific evidence showing that Zantac exposed users to extremely high levels of NDMA, neither Sanofi nor Boehringer disclosed this risk to consumers on the drug’s label—or through any other means.
+This could open them up to liability.

 What does all this mean if you take heartburn medication or have taken heartburn medication in the past?
 What can you do if you have taken Zantac regularly or if you have a family member who regularly takes Zantac?
 Have you developed cancer and believe it could be linked to your intake of Zantac?
 First of all, it is important to note that as the FDA investigates this situation, it isn’t calling for people to stop taking heartburn medication.
 Individuals with concerns should speak to their doctor.
 If you have been taking heartburn medication for some time or regularly take this medication, now might be a good time to speak to your doctor about your options and alternatives.